mvolkmann/blog/src/swift/swift-lang.md

 ## Value vs. Reference Types

+Value types include `Bool`, `Int`, `Float`, `Double`, `String`, `Date`, `Array`, `Set`, `Dictionary`, `struct`, `enum`, tuple, and many more.

 Instances of value types are stored on a stack and there is a separate stack for each thread.
-Value types include `struct`, `enum`, `Bool`, `Int`, `Float`, `Double`, `String`, `Date`, and many more.
-Value types are thread-safe so there are no concurrent access issues.
+Each thread only accesses value type instances in its own stack, so value types are thread-safe (no possibility of concurrent access issues).

-Accessing these is faster than accessing reference types.
-When an instance is assigned to another variable or passed to a function, a copy-on-write copy is created.
+When an instance of a value type is assigned to another variable or passed to a function, a copy-on-write copy is created.

+Accessing value types is faster than accessing reference types.

+Reference types include `function`, `class`, and `actor`.
 Instances of reference types are stored on the heap which is shared by all threads.
-Reference types include `function`, `class`, and `actor`.
 Reference types are not thread-safe.
 If multiple threads might access instances then steps must be taken to synchronize access.

+When a choice is possible, structs are typically preferred over classes.

 ## Initializers